Event Ticketing

 Challenges

-• Price setting – Determining the right discount for group purchases requires a balance to ensure profitability while still offering an attractive deal.
+• Price setting – Determining the right discount for group purchases requires a balance to ensure profitability while offering an attractive deal.

-10. Reserved seating
+10. Reserved Seating

-When the view makes all the difference, these event ticket types can be a game-changer.
-This option caters to attendees who prioritize comfort and convenience, allowing them to secure the best spots ahead of time.
 Whether it's an outdoor concert or a theatre production, having the choice to book a specific seat can significantly enhance the event experience.
-Reserved seating not only adds a layer of exclusivity but also simplifies logistics on the big day, as attendees know exactly where they're headed.
+Reserved seating adds a layer of exclusivity and simplifies logistics on the big day, as attendees know exactly where they're headed.

 Advantages